slatedocs/slate/source/includes/administration/_invoices.md

 `PUT /invoices/:invoice_id/approve`

-Manually approve a draft invoice and issue the invoice to the customer.
+Manually approve a draft invoice and issue the invoice to the customer by email.

 ```shell
 # Approve a draft invoice